Kate Kim

 Where is your hometown?

 I grew up living in Studio City.
-It’s near Universal Studios.
-I still live there.
+It’s near Universal Studios, and I still live there.

 Do you go to Universal Studios often?